Women in Business Wagga Wagga is a not for profit organisation supporting business women in the Wagga Wagga region.

 Whether you run your own business, are part of a small firm, are employed by a large corporation, or belong to a professional organisation, we encourage you come along to a networking event and see for yourself.

-Secretary: Courtney Hunter (Solicitor Director, Commins Hendriks Pty Ltd)
+Vice President: Courtney Hunter (Solicitor Director, Commins Hendriks Pty Ltd)

 Kirsty McKelvie (Accountant, Rules Club Wagga)